interoberlin/WunderBar-Hardware/README.md

 Welcome to the **WunderBar Hardware Schematics and Layout**.
 This repository contains the latest version of the *WunderBar* hardware design.

+The *WunderBar* is being manufactured by *MikroElektronika*.  (http://www.mikroe.com/wunderbar).
+The manufacturing was generously sponsored by Conrad Electronic (http://www.conrad.de), the European-wide electronics parts distributor.

-The *WunderBar* is actually being manufactured by *MikroElektronika* (http://www.mikroe.com/wunderbar/).
-However, if you want to make your own custom version, we encourage you to share, modify, extend and improve the actual design!!
-Therefore here is all you need to manufacture your own version:
+If you want to make your own custom version, we encourage you to share, modify, extend and improve the actual design!!
+Therefore here is all you need to manufacture your own version.
+Please reach out to us if you have any questions or need any help, or especially if you have any feedback about the design, or suggestions about what we might improve.

 ![WunderBar](./README/packaging.png)
 <img src="./README/Ohw-logo.png" alt="Drawing" style="width: 100px;"/>